DiasDevils/magic_8_ball/README.md

 2. An input name section.

 This second section asks the user to input their name.
 This feature makes the game more personalised for a warmer experience.
+It also validates there is a name provided so it does expect a user input.

 ![Feature Two](assets/images/featureTwo.jpg)

 3. And lastly the game section.

-The game secion gives cute sassy answers by referencing the user name.
+The game section gives cute sassy answers by referencing the user name previously given.
-It serves the purpose of entertainment.
+It validates when the user inputs a question.
+If no question is written in the box, it does ask for an input, otherwise no answer is given.
+The game serves the purpose of entertainment.

 ![Feature Three](assets/images/featureThree.jpg)